espressif/esp-ppq/md_doc/inference_with_ncnn.md

 # Inference with ncnn
 this tutorial gives you a simple illustration how you could actually use PPQ to quantize your model and export quantization parameter file to inference with ncnn as your backend.
-Note that ncnn supports conversion of both caffe and onnx models, in this tutorial we take the onnx model, shufflenet-v2, as an example to illustrate the whole process going from a ready-to-quantize model to int8 ready-to-run artifact which can be executed in quantization mode by ncnn.
+Note that ncnn supports conversion of onnx models, in this tutorial we take the onnx model, shufflenet-v2, as an example to illustrate the whole process going from a ready-to-quantize model to int8 ready-to-run artifact which can be executed in quantization mode by ncnn.

 ## Optimize Your Network
 ncnn does not support some shape-related operations like Shape, Gather ... so before we send the network